 Chapters will be assessed annually at the conclusion of each academic year based on all available data and will be notified of their status by August 1.
-Each chapter is responsible for submitting its Associate Member Education Program verification and advisory verification via the Delta Upsilon website forms, as well as service hours per member via the Helper Helper app.
+Each chapter is responsible for submitting its Associate Member Education program verification and service hours per member with documentation and advisor verification via the Delta Upsilon website forms.
 All other data points are compiled by the International Headquarters.